Marjorie Hayward: Biography

+She was also the dedicatee of her teacher Émile Sauret's 24 Etudes Caprices, Op.
+64, and Thomas Dunhill's 3 Pieces for Violin and Piano, Op.17.

 She led the English String Quartet (which included Frank Bridge on viola), and later the Virtuoso Quartet, the first chamber music group formed specifically for making recordings, with Edwin Virgo (2nd violin), Raymond Jeremy (viola) and its founder Cedric Sharpe (cello).
 The Quartet did not confine itself to recordings but also broadcast and toured frequently, its repertoire extending to quintets with artists such as Harriet Cohen, William Murdoch, Arnold Bax and Léon Goossens.

-Marjorie Hayward also created her own ensemble, the Marjorie Hayward String Quartet, with Irene Richards (2nd violin), Anatol Mines (viola) and May Mukle (cello).
+Marjorie Hayward also played in the Marie Dare String Quartet in the late 1930s, and created her own ensemble, the Marjorie Hayward String Quartet, with Irene Richards (2nd violin), Anatol Mines (viola) and May Mukle (cello).
 And there was the English Ensemble, with May Mukle, Rebecca Clarke (viola), and Kathleen Long (piano).
 Other groups in which she played a prominent role were the English Ensemble Piano Quartet and the Kamaran Trio.
 The latter was formed in 1937, with the cellist Antonia Butler and the pianist Kathleen Markwell.

 Marjorie Hayward was a frequent face at The Proms, playing there 26 times between 1909 and 1944.
 At a Proms concert on 28 September 1920 she premiered the Violin Concerto in E minor, Op.
 33 by York Bowen.
 Other works she played at the Proms included: